conda/conda-build/docs/source/user-guide/environment-variables.rst

        source file.
    * - STDLIB_DIR
      - Python standard library location.
+   * - build_platform
+     - The native subdir of the conda executable

 Unix-style packages on Windows, which are usually statically linked to executables, are built in a special ``Library``